-It is important that you tell your study doctor, [REDACTED], if you feel that you have been injured because of taking part in this study.
-You can tell the doctor in person or call [REDACTED] or by email [REDACTED].
+It is important that you tell your study doctor, Dr. Thomas Hope, if you feel that you have been injured because of taking part in this study.
+You can contact your study doctor in person or by phone at [REDACTED]

 Treatment and Compensation for Injury: If you are injured as a result of being in this study, the University of California will provide necessary medical treatment.
 The costs of the treatment may be billed to you or your insurer just like any other medical costs, or covered by the University of California, depending on a number of factors.
-The University does not normally provide any other form of compensation for injury.
+The University and the study sponsor do not normally provide any other form of compensation for injury.
 For further information about this, you may call the office of the Committee on Human Research at 415-476-1814.